MrShahin2004/login_panel/README.txt

 Step 2: Adding two database named Redis and MariaDB Redis for storing a CAPTCHA code while a user tries to sign in and MariaDB for storing the information of the user

+Step 3: Generating a JSON Web Token (JWT) for the user when logged in

+Step 4: Redirecting to another page while the token is still valid.
+If the token expires, the user will be redirected to the login page.